PR0CK0/GenerativeAI_and_LinkedData/README.md

    * [Provenance Data in the Machine Learning Lifecycle in Computational Science and Engineering](papers/ml_workflows/souza2019.pdf)

 # GPT Alternatives
 In a bit of Orwellian doublespeak, "OpenAI" is entirely closed-source.
-Directly quoting from the 100-page GPT-4 [techical report](papers/lms/2303.08774.pdf):
+Directly quoting from the 100-page GPT-4 [technical report](papers/lms/2303.08774.pdf):

 ```"Given both the competitive landscape and the safety implications of large-scale models like GPT-4, this report contains no further details about the architecture (including model size), hardware, training compute, dataset construction, training method, or similar."```